 Purpose

-The Guild’s Registration Service has been set up (in line with script registration services offered by Writers’ Guilds in the UK, USA and Canada) to assist Guild Members and Associates in establishing the completion date and the identity of their literary property.
-It should be remembered that the aim of the registration is to prove priority of ownership, and that the priority of ownership cannot necessarily be proved if the material is sent to the reader or producer before it is actually received and registered at the Guild office.
+The Australian Writers' Guild’s Registration Service has been set up (in line with script registration services offered by Writers’ Guilds in the UK, USA and Canada) to assist AWG members in establishing the completion date and the identity of their literary property.
+It should be remembered that the aim of the registration is to prove priority of ownership, and that the priority of ownership cannot necessarily be proved if the material is sent to a reader or producer before it is received and registered by the Guild.

 Value

 Registration does not confer any protection that you are not already entitled to under Australian law.
-It merely provides evidence that the author’s prior claim to authorship of the literary material involved and of the date of its completion.
-In particular, registration does not confer copyright.
-In Australia, copyright belongs to the author the moment his/her work is completed until he/she decides to license or assign to a purchaser all or part of the rights which constitute copyright.
-There is no need to do anything to protect an original work, provided you are an Australian resident, and provided the work is original in the sense of being the author(s) own composition.
+It merely provides evidence of the author’s prior claim to authorship of the literary material and the date of its completion.
+Registration does not confer copyright.
+In Australia, copyright is owned by the author of an original work as soon as it is in material form (i.e. in writing).
+There is no need for an author to do anything further to protect their work, provided the author is an Australian resident and their work is “original” (in the sense of being the author(s) own composition).

 Material

-The Australian Writers’ Guild will accept registration manuscripts as well as material which is not full script form, e.g. synopses, outlines, treatments and scenarios.
+The Australian Writers’ Guild will accept full scripts for registration, as well as material which is not in full script form, e.g. synopses, outlines, treatments and scenarios.
 Each property must be registered separately.

 Joint Authors

-In the case of joint Authorship, all parties must be Members or Associates of the Guild, and all names must appear on the registration form.
+In the case of joint authorship, all parties must be members (Full or Associate) of the Guild, and all names must appear on the registration form.

 Procedure